 Teens can have one foot in kid-world and the other in adult-world for years.
 As a mom, it can be difficult to figure out which role I’m playing in any given day.
 Sometimes when my kids need help, it throws me off because they’ve been independent for so long.
 Our relationship is changing—sometimes by the minute.
 It can be easy to slip back into doing things for them that I know they can do for themselves.
 And that makes me grumpy and resentful.

 It seems obvious, but it’s amazing how often I used to violate this practice without thinking.
-One of my kids was upset and anxious about something and would beg me to help them.
+One of my kids would be upset and anxious about something and would beg me to help them.
 And it was easy to get caught up in the emotion of the moment.
 I would let my mom-instincts kick in.
-But then, at some point when I’m ignoring my own responsibilities to help out.
+But then, at some point when I was ignoring my own responsibilities to help out, I’d become frustrated.
 And somewhere in the back of my mind, I’m keeping score.

 I don’t want to set a precedent that their needs are always more important than mine.
 This is an important life skill they need to develop.
 When they do really need it, I’m happy to help.
 But those are the things that feel good to me, that are freely chosen by me.

 If my daughter wants me to teach her to make homemade mac and cheese, I’m game.
 If she asks me to drive her to school because parking is a pain and she can sleep in 15 minutes later—and I see it as an opportunity to catch up a bit on the way, without shuffling my schedule around in a way that feels too hard, I leap at the chance.

 But if I have to give up something that’s important to me or perform a task I loathe to make her life a teeny bit easier, but that’s likely to prompt some resentment, then I decline.